Große Freiheit Nr. 7

 Große Freiheit Nr.
 7 (English: Great Freedom No. 7) is a 1944 German musical drama film directed by Helmut Käutner.
 It was named after Große Freiheit (grand freedom), a street next to Hamburg's Reeperbahn road in the St. Pauli red light district.

 The film is also known as Port of Freedom in the United Kingdom.

 It was shot at the Tempelhof and Babelsberg Studios in Berlin, and on location in Hamburg and Prague.

 Plot summary

 The film tells the story of the blond "singing sailor" Hannes Kröger (played by Hans Albers) who works in a St. Pauli club - address: Große Freiheit 7 - and falls in love with a girl played by Ilse Werner.
-But she prefers his rival Willem (Hans Söhnker) and Hannes returns to the sea.
+But he acts too slowly and she falls in love with his rival Willem (Hans Söhnker) and Hannes returns to the sea.